Tyson fires 7 at Iowa pork plant after COVID betting inquiry

 Tyson suspended several top officials last month and retained the law firm Covington & Burling LLP, where Holder is a partner, to conduct the investigation.

+Former maintenance manager Cody Brustkern said he cooperated with the investigation but was fired from his job of 10 years on Tuesday night without explanation.
+He said executives were “protecting their brand” over their longtime managers.

+“The way this was handled was very disappointing,” he said.
+“I still don’t know why I was fired.
+It’s crazy.”

-Lawyers for the families of four deceased Waterloo workers allege in lawsuits that plant manager Tom Hart organized a buy-in betting pool for supervisors to wager on how many employees would test positive for COVID-19.
+Lawyers for the families of four deceased Waterloo workers allege in lawsuits that plant manager Tom Hart organized a buy-in betting pool for supervisors to wager on what percentage of plant workers would test positive for COVID-19.

-Hart allegedly organized the pool last spring as the virus spread through the Waterloo plant.
-It eventually tore through the broader Waterloo community.
+Hart allegedly organized the pool last spring as the virus spread through the Waterloo plant and the broader Waterloo community.

-The lawsuits also allege plant managers pressured employees to keep working, even through sickness, and that the company waited too long to shut down the plant to stem the outbreak.
+A former supervisor described the wager to the plaintiffs’ lawyers, saying he and nine others each put $10 into the pool while mass testing of workers took place.
+The winner who pulled a piece of paper with the correct percentage out of a hat got the $100 payout.

 Mel Orchard, an attorney for the deceased workers’ families, said the firings confirm the authenticity of some “ghoulish” allegations in the lawsuits.
 He said Tyson “gambled with workers’ lives” by downplaying the virus and not offering adequate safety precautions.